 Tortoises can tolerate carbon dioxide because they must empty their lungs before entering their shells to hide.
 So, you’ll often hear a tortoise exhale when it’s startled and wants to tuck itself away.

 As mentioned, the leopard tortoise can hold its breath for up to 10 minutes.
-This ability has saved many tortoises from danger, allowing them to stay concealed in their shells for longer.
+This ability has saved many tortoises from danger, allowing them to stay concealed in their shells longer.

 It’s also enabled leopard tortoises to survive while struggling to reach land, should they be submerged and begin floating.
 It also protected tortoises mistaken as turtles and left in the water.